 Yes, paint thinner, otherwise known as mineral spirits, will remove dried polyurethane, but only after a stripping agent has had a chance to wear the poly down.
 Mineral spirits alone won’t remove polyurethane from wood.
 If anything, it’d clean the poly, making it smoother and more visually appealing.

-Removing polyurethane from a wooden surface may seem difficult at the outset, but there are three simple methods you can pursue to accomplish this.
+Removing polyurethane from a wooden surface may seem difficult, but there are three simple methods you can use to accomplish this.
 You could:

 - Remove polyurethane with a chemical paint stripper.